pjfichet/tintin-mume/README.md

 ### Path ###

 ```
-p: show the path
+ps: set and show the path to %1
 pd: show the path to death mark
+pf: search for label %1
-pg: get the label of the current room
+pl: get the label of the current room
 pk: mark the current room
 pm: show the path to the last marked room
-pr: rund to dest
+pr: rund to recorded destination
-ps: show the path
+pg: go one step toward recorded destination
 ```

 ### Ride ###